Abhay and Rani Bang: Work

-After returning to India they started working in Gadchiroli.
-They founded SEARCH in December 1985 and started working on community health problems in the tribal and rural areas of Gadchiroli.
+In 1985, Abhay and Rani founded two NGOs: the Chetna Vikas organization and the Society for Education, Action and Research in Community Health (SEARCH) and started working on community health problems in the tribal and rural areas of Gadchiroli.
 SEARCH established a partnership with communities in Gadchiroli for health and development and helped create "tribal-friendly" clinics and a hospital in the district.